desmos-labs/docs/docs/03-fullnode/04-update.md

 ```
 :::

-## Automatic upgrade
+## Automatic upgrade (with Cosmovisor)
 Here below it is explained how to prepare your node to be able to **automatically upgrade** itself.

-1. If you didn't already do it [setup Cosmovisor](../03-fullnode/03-cosmovisor.md).
-Cosmovisor handles the automatic upgrades that happens after the _upgrade governance proposal_ passes.
+1.Cosmovisor handles the automatic upgrades that happens after the _upgrade governance proposal_ passes.
-2. If during an upgrade your node doesn't have enough space left or if the cosmovisor backup it is taking too much
+If during an upgrade your node doesn't have enough space left or if the cosmovisor backup it is taking too much
   time, you can do the following:
    1. Open your `desmosd` editor:
    ```bash